Sustainability

 We source our raw materials from European vendors.

 There are many questions that people are asking about raw materials - rightfully so.
 It is quite a complex matter and there isn't just one right material to use.
 Most materials have good and less good qualities, depending on how you approach them.
 We use high quality raw materials designed to stand the test of time.
 We source our raw materials ourselves from European vendors and are directly in touch with the material suppliers.
-Starting from 2020 we have also sourced deadstock raw materials from around Europe and are starting to bring upcycled options alongside our inline collection.
+Starting from 2020 we have also sourced deadstock raw materials from around Europe and offer upcycled options alongside our inline collection.

 Below you can find the material suppliers we currently partner with.